-Evolving New Enzymes and Studying the Origin of Life
+Evolving Synthetic Proteins and Studying the Origin of Life

 Our research group implements Darwinian molecular evolution in a test tube to:

 (A) Generate novel proteins for synthetic biology and biomedical applications

 (B) Study the origin and evolution of functional proteins

 (C) Investigate the history of the genetic code